 Scratch is a new programming language that makes it easy to create your own interactive stories, animations, games, music, and art -- and share your creations on the web.

 Children use Etoys to make their own models, stories, and games, which keeps them engaged because it's a lot of fun.
 But Etoys isn't just child's play.
 It's a highly effective way to teach math, science, and language arts, although many children won't realize this.
 Instead they'll stay immersed in discovery, reaching eagerly for each new idea, making their lessons more meaningful than with a 'face-front' approach.

 Stagecast Creator is a unique software product that kids love to use.
-It bridges two important categories of software, creativity and thinking skill development.
+It bridges two important tags of software, creativity and thinking skill development.
 Children use Stagecast Creator in computer labs, classrooms, technology camps, after school programs, and homes.